Search by product or news title.

 Look at the BMW iX1 for a second.
 Rs 1.99 crore to Rs 3.22 crore.
 That's not a typo, and it's not BMW being greedy either.
 Once an EV crosses roughly the Rs 50 lakh mark, it gets hit with a Clean Infrastructure Investment Fee that can run past 100 percent on top of customs duty.
 The iX1 was always going to land in that bracket.
 There was nowhere for it to hide.

-Compare that to the Skyworth BE11, which dropped by a clean Rs 16 lakh.
+Compare that to the Skybell BE11, which dropped by a clean Rs 16 lakh.
 Same policy, completely different outcome, because it sits in a friendlier price band.
-The Leapmotor, the Suzuki eVitara, the Aikar V23, all of them got cheaper too.
+The Leapmotor, the Suzuki eVitara, the iCar V23, all of them got cheaper too.
 Nothing fancy going on there, they're priced in the zone the government clearly wants to encourage.

 It's hard not to read this as deliberate.
 Nepal isn't trying to make EVs disappear, it's trying to decide which EVs survive.
 Budget and mid-range cars, the kind a middle-class family or a ride-share driver might actually buy, are getting a nudge in their favor.
 Premium SUVs and luxury imports are basically being told to pay up or stay out.